jopeo/jopeo.github.io/about.md

 # Inspiration

 Battle Anki was created during the COVID-19 pandemic by a second-year medical student in preparation for an upcoming dedicated USMLE Step 1 study period.

-# Software Development

- In response to the quarantine, this software was developed to improve relatedness to colleagues while allowing for semi-independent study of unique topics.

- This add-on was developed in the Fall of 2020 by Joseph Policarpio, a then second-year medical student at the Carle Illinois College of Medicine.
-Having fundamental programming experience with Matlab and Visual Basic, he learned the Python programming language in a period of roughly four weeks with the help of free, online resources including instructional YouTube videos from [Tech With Tim](https://www.youtube.com/c/TechWithTim){:target="_blank"} and [Programming with Mosh](https://www.youtube.com/c/programmingwithmosh){:target="_blank"}.
-Many thanks to these outstanding teachers and developers.

- Of course, Mr. Policarpio was not alone in his endeavor - several friends and colleagues helped with troubleshooting, graphic user interface design,  ideas for functional features, and testing of alpha and beta releases.

 ## The First Battle

-After weeks of failure the first successful Battle Anki battle took place on November 5, 2020 with Rahul Ramanathan, a great friend and colleague.
+After weeks of failure the first successful Battle Anki battle took place on November 5, 2020 between the creator of Battle Anki, Joseph Policarpio, and Rahul Ramanathan, a great friend and colleague.

 ![The first battle with Rahul](./Images/thefirstbattlewithRahul.jpg)

 Quite obsolete compared to the most recent Battle Anki version! 🤣

 ## Key Opinion Leaders

+Of course several friends and colleagues helped with troubleshooting, graphic user interface design,  ideas for functional features, and testing of alpha and beta releases.

 There is no greater compliment from a colleague than your willingness to risk your Anki collection.
 Your help and contributions will never be forgotten: <br> <br>
 Rahul Ramanathan <br> <br>
 Ashkhan Hojati <br> <br>